DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Dapsone, at a dose of 1.0–1.5 mg/kg/day, is considered the treatment of choice.
 It is effective in the vast majority of patients and leads to rapid clinical improvement within days or a few weeks.
 This rapid response differentiates bullous SLE from SLE with a concomitant autoimmune blistering disease.

 Bullous SLE is transient in the majority of cases and usually completely regresses with no further flares, irrespective of the activity of the systemic disease.
+It typically resolves without milia or scarring but can leave hypo- or hyper-pigmentation.

 © 2020 DermNet New Zealand Trust.